vergecurrency/verge/README.md

 Special thanks to the following people that have helped make Verge possible. :raised_hands:

 Sunerok, CryptoRekt, MKinney, BearSylla, Hypermist, Pallas1, FuzzBawls, BuZz, glodfinch, InfernoMan, AhmedBodi, BitSpill, MentalCollatz, ekryski and the **entire** #VERGE community!

+# Bug Reporting

+If you think you've found a bug or a problem with VERGE, please let us know!
+First, search our issue tracker to search to see if someone has already reported the problem.
+If they haven't, click here to open a new issue, and fill out the template with as much information as possible.
+The more you can tell us about the problem and how it occurred, the more likely we are to fix it.

+## _Please do not report security vulnerabilities publicly._

+## How to report a bug

+### Code issues

+Since we are a 100% open-source project we strongly prefer if you create a pull-request on Github in the proper repository with the necessary fix.

+Alternatively, If you would like to make a suggestion regarding a potential fix please send an email to contact@vergecurrency.com

+### Security-related issues

+Contact the developers privately by sending an e-mail to contact@vergecurrency.com with the details of the issue.
+Do not post the issue on github or anywhere else until the issue has been resolved.